joaothomazlemos/compliance-predictor-miniproject/README.md

 In this project, I explain every step and the whys for each decision, like model decision and their parameters.
 For traning and tuning, I make use of the mutiple folders method of scoring, and the GridParamCV for searching the best model parameters with the range of the parameters that I pre set.

 I make use of the sckit-learn, numpy, matplotlib, datetime and pandas libraries for this task.
+It was done with Python, in the Jupyter notebook provided by Anaconda.

 This are the final results plotted: